 We’ve been hearing about robots taking over humans’ jobs for decades in almost every professional specialty imaginable, including industrial factories, the legal industry and, of course, advertising.

 Yet here at Albert, we believe in human-machine collaboration (AKA advertising technology).
 There are some tasks that only humans can do, so outsourcing the rest to machines helps us do them better.
 But what makes a great collaboration?
 You know, the kind that generates significant results, that make advertisers the new stars of their companies?

-To find out, we talked to our very own VP Product, Nir Huberman.
+To find out, we talked to our very own Product Solutions Manager, Nir Huberman.
 Nir has been in the industry for about a decade and a half.
 At Albert alone, he spent the past 12 years climbing his way up from head of optimization to head of product and, then, to VP of product solutions, so he has tons of behind the scenes knowledge.
 Here are his top requirements for machine-advertiser collaborations that will increase your bottom line in 2023.

 1) Create a Holistic, Omnichannel Marketing Operation

 If your marketing departments work in silos, you’re not alone.
 Too often, companies separate teams per channels, platforms or strategies.
 They have different departments for Google, TikTok, direct marketing, digital marketing – you name it.
 It’s understandable, as every part of marketing requires its own specialization.
 But no channel or platform exists on its own.